 What will you need?
 Fridge, microwave, coffee pot, toaster oven -- all yours.
 Laundry, full kitchen, yard, neighborhood -- shared.
 (Just ask.)
-We have gorgeous red velvet theatre curtains to divide spaces, but the intent is to remain permeable for hospitality's sake.
+We have gorgeous red velvet theatre curtains and a clever folding glass wall to divide spaces, but the intent is to remain permeable for hospitality's sake.

 We'll chat with you as much or as little as you like.
 (This is in fact one of the most difficult parts of hosting, because we have no way of knowing whether you want a tour guide, or would rather be left alone.)
 We created a "message center" on the back porch so that communication can be easily exchanged.
 Beyond that, we're available if you want or need us, but otherwise, we try to stay out of your way.
 It should be noted that guests often come for several days and never speak a word to us.
 The space is that self-sufficient.
 If that's your preference, it's available.
 On the other hand, we've made good and lasting friends via airbnb.
 The choice is completely yours!

-NOTE: After almost three years on airbnb, this space is often "taken" for most times.
+NOTE: After over five years on airbnb, this space is often "taken" for most times.
 If you'd like to try a similarly inventive space, on the same property, employing much of the same geometry (but larger and self-contained), check out our loft apartment: https://www.airbnb.com/rooms/3115540